Giv'at Shmuel: Education

-Healthcare

-Giv'at Shmuel is served by Mayanei Hayeshua Medical Center in nearby Bnei Brak.

 Sports

 Maccabi Habik'a, formerly Elitzur Givat Shmuel, is a basketball team that played in Ligat HaAl, the top division of Israeli basketball, until relegation in 2007.
 The team reached the State Cup final in 2003, but lost to Maccabi Tel Aviv.

 In 2010, an annual 10 km race was inaugurated with 350 runners from all over the country.

 Landmarks

 A leisure and sports center was established on an area of about 32 dunams (8 acres) in northeastern Giv'at Shmuel which incorporates tennis courts, fitness rooms, swimming pools, a roller skating rink, a cafeteria and other services, along with water park, covering an area of about 5 dunams (1.25 acre).

 In the center of town there is a park named after the Israeli astronaut, Ilan Ramon who died in the Space Shuttle Columbia disaster.